ethereum/consensus-specs/specs/phase0/p2p-interface.md

 In Phase 0, peers for attestation subnets will be found using the `attnets` entry in the ENR.

 Although this method will be sufficient for early phases of Eth2, we aim to use the more appropriate discv5 topics for this and other similar tasks in the future.
 ENRs should ultimately not be used for this purpose.
 They are best suited to store identity, location, and capability information, rather than more volatile advertisements.

+### How should fork version be used in practice?

+Fork versions are to be manually updated (likely via incrementing or using the less collision-prone git spec hash) at each hard fork.
+This is to provide native domain separation for signatures as well as to aid in usefulness for identitying peers (via ENRs) and versioning network protocols (e.g. using fork version to naturally version gossipsub topics).

+To reap the full benefit of the native versioning scheme, networks SHOULD avoid collisions.
+For example, a testnet might us mainnet versioning but use a unique higher order byte to signal the testnet.

+A node locally stores all previous and future planned fork versions along with the each fork epoch.
+This allows for handling sync starting from past forks/epochs and for connections to safely be made with peers syncing from past forks/epochs.

 ## Req/Resp